JWhitmore1/TempManagementSystem/README.md

 # TempManagementSystem
-School assessment to create a temperature management system webapp, pulling data from a datalogger and an API, with a customisable threshold, and database
+Temperature management system webapp, pulling data from a datalogger and an API, with a customisable threshold, and database

 ### Stimulus: